Looking forward to taking part in the Bantry Bay Adventure Race? We’ve gathered together the information you’ll need before you register.

 Do I Need to Bring a Bike and Helmet?

 Yes, you’ll need to provide a bike and a helmet.
 We’ll hold your bike for you at the transition point near the Abbey pier in Bantry.

 The bikes will be racked in a secure manned area adjacent to the kayak landing point in a neutralized zone at the start of the cycle leg which is the final discipline.

 Cycle shoes can be left with the racked bikes, and other shoes can also be left in this area for collection after the cycle.
 You can also leave drinks and any change of clothes beside your bike as you may need them after the kayak leg..

 Is Kayak Hire Included?

 Bantry Bay Adventure Race is providing kayaks, paddles, and buoyancy aids for all participants.
 You may be required to take “Time Out” (with the clock stopped) in the transition zone.
-Kayak partners will be assigned on the basis of the time people reach the departure point.
-For teams, the clock will not be stopped until both team members are in the transition area.
+Kayak partners will be assigned on the basis of the time people reach the departure point, though there is some flexibility if you would like to select a partner for this leg.

 There will parking available for participants at the following locations:

 • Westlodge Hotel Overflow Car Park – access point by Sailing Club and Westlodge Hotel (marshalls will direct you here)